Akira Yoshizawa: Life

-In 1954 his first monograph, Atarashii Origami Geijutsu (New Origami Art) was published.
-In this work he established the Yoshizawa–Randlett system of notation for origami folds (a system of symbols, arrows and diagrams), which has become the standard for most paperfolders.
+In 1954, his first monograph, Atarashii Origami Geijutsu (New Origami Art) was published.
+In this work, he established the Yoshizawa–Randlett system of notation for origami folds (a system of symbols, arrows and diagrams), which has become the standard for most paperfolders.
 The publishing of this book helped Yoshizawa out of his poverty.
 It was followed closely by his founding of the International Origami Centre in Tokyo in 1954, when he was 43.

 His first overseas exhibition was organized in October 1955 by Gershon Legman, a leading player in the early years of the origami movement.
 The exhibition was held at the Stedelijk Museum in Amsterdam.
 Felix Tikotin, a Dutch dealer, acted as a liaison.

 Yoshizawa lent many of his own origami models to other exhibitions around the world.
 He would never sell his origami figures, but rather gave them away as gifts to people, and let other groups and organizations borrow them for exhibiting.

-His second wife, Kiyo Yoshizawa, served as his manager and taught origami to the other patients until his death from pneumonia on his 94th birthday.
+His second wife, Kiyo Yoshizawa, served as his manager and taught origami to the other patients where he was hospitalized until his death.

 Technique

-Although Akira Yoshizawa pioneered many different origami techniques, wet-folding is one of his most significant contributions.
+Although Yoshizawa pioneered many different origami techniques, wet-folding is one of his most significant contributions.
 This technique involves slightly dampening the paper before making a fold.
 Wet-folding allows the paper to be manipulated more easily, resulting in finished origami models that have a rounder and more sculpted look.
-The ability to create origami with a more realistic appearance was an important advancement in paper folding, since it took models away from the realm of simple crafts and towards true artistic expression.

 Wet-folding is most often used with thicker paper; normal origami paper is very thin and thus prone to tearing when using the wet-folding technique.
 Yoshizawa believed the process was the most important part.
 He was known to say that, "When you fold, the ritual and the act of creation is more important than the final result.
 When your hands are busy your heart is serene".

 Later years

-In March 1998, Yoshizawa was invited to exhibit his origami in the Carrousel du Louvre.
+In March 1998, Yoshizawa was invited to exhibit his origami in the Carrousel du Louvre in France.
 Although he had previously disliked his contemporaries, he was not opposed to having his photo taken with them.
 Many of his patterns had been diagrammed by his professional rivals, which angered Yoshizawa when he was younger.
 However, as he had aged, he found that he now enjoyed the company of his peers.

-Akira Yoshizawa died on 14 March 2005 in a hospital in Itabashi Ward, Tokyo, of complications from pneumonia, on his 94th birthday.
+Yoshizawa died on 14 March 2005 in a hospital in Itabashi, Tokyo, of complications from pneumonia, on his 94th birthday.

-Tribute

-On 14 March 2012, Google celebrated Akira Yoshizawa's 101st Birthday with a doodle.
+After his death, he was featured in Between the Folds, a documentary about origami that called him the father of modern, sculptural approaches to origami.